GeniXiong/Data-Visualization-Project/README.md

 ## Data

-The data I propose to visualize for my project is 2015 Seattle House Price data
+The data I propose to visualize for my project is 2015 Seattle House Price data.

 ## Prototypes